 Earth Day Cleanup

 The Anacostia Watershed Society's Earth Day Cleanup is AWS's largest annual volunteer event.
-On the Saturday following Earth Day nearly 2,000 volunteers come out to 30 different sites around the watershed to pick-up trash, serve their communities, and enjoy the Anacostia River.
-The 2020 event will be held on April 25, 2020.
+Typically, on the Saturday following Earth Day nearly thousands of volunteers come out to dozens of different sites around the watershed to pick-up trash, serve their communities, and enjoy the Anacostia River.

 Frequently Asked Questions

 Volunteers must agree and comply to our COVID-19 protocols in order to participate.
 You will be required to agree to the following statements during registration:

 - I agree not to attend if I have been in close contact with or cared for someone diagnosed with COVID-19 14 days before the event.